 Vilnius is the capital of Lithuania, a country in the Baltic region of Europe.
-It is known for its Old Town and beautiful baroque architecture.
+Vilnius is known for its Old Town and beautiful baroque architecture.
 I had a great time exploring the city and I feel that Vilnius is an underrated destination!
-Here’s a list of the top attractions around Vilnius.
+Here’s my guide to the top 10 things to do in Vilnius.

 The Museum of Genocide Victims is an important place to visit in order to understand the history of Lithuania.
 In 1941, it became the Gestapo headquarters during the Nazi occupation of Lithuania.
 After the Nazis left in 1944, it was occupied by the Soviet Secret Police (also known as the KGB).
 In 1991, the KGB left Lithuania, and their former headquarters was turned into a museum.
 The museum contains exhibits about the Lithuanians’ resistance against the Soviet occupation on the two upper floors, while the prison cells and execution chambers are located in the basement.